Sorgavaasal

 Sorgavaasal is a 2024 Indian Tamil-language prison drama film directed by Siddharth Vishwanath in his debut, and produced by Swipe Right Studios, together with Think Studios.
 The screenplay and dialogues were written by Tamizh Prabha, Krishnakumar and Sidharth Vishwanath.
 The film stars RJ Balaji and Selvaraghavan, leading an ensemble cast that includes Karunas, Sharaf U Dheen, Samuel Abiola Robinson, Saniya Iyappan, Natty Subramaniam and Balaji Sakthivel.
-Based on the 1999 Madras Central Prison riots, the film revolves around a wrongfully convicted man thrown into prison, and questioning whether such places really reform people.
-It was released in theatres on 29 November 2024.
-Despite a positive critical reception, the film was an average grosser.
+Based on the 1999 Madras Central Prison riots, the film revolves around a wrongfully convicted man thrown into prison and questioning whether such places really reform people.
+The film was released in theatres on 29 November 2024 and received mixed to positive reviews from critics.

 Plot

-The film revolves around a wrongfully convicted man thrown into prison, and questioning whether such places really reform people.
 Following a prison riot at Madras Central Prison, the Tamil Nadu Minister, Mayilvaganam, establishes an enquiry commission under retired Justice Ismail.
 The commission begins its investigation into the events leading up to the riot.
-Kattabomman, a prison employee with 30 years of service, initiates the narrative by recounting the story of Sigamani "Siga", a notorious gangster who, despite being incarcerated, exercises control over the prison and the city through his wealth and influence.
+Kattabomman, a prison employee with 30 years of service, initiates the narrative by recounting the story of Sigamani "Siga", a notorious gangster who, despite being incarcerated, controls the prison and the city through his wealth and influence.
 Tiger Mani, Siga's trusted aide, who struggles with anger issues, is also an inmate at the prison.
 Kendrick, a reformed man and former juvenile drug dealer, has embraced spirituality and now propagates the teachings of Jesus, earning the affection of his fellow inmates.
-Upon his urge and Seelan's advice, an educated Sri Lankan Tamil refugee, Siga and his associates relinquishes their sinful ways, accept Christianity and Siga ultimately undergoes baptism.
+Upon his urge and the advice of Seelan, an educated Sri Lankan Tamil refugee, Siga and his associates relinquish their sinful ways, accept Christianity, and Siga ultimately undergoes baptism.

 Parthiban "Parthi", a new inmate, is falsely accused of murdering former IAS officer Shanmugam.
-Ismail, sensing a miscarriage of justice, investigates Parthi's fiance Revathy who provides insight into Parthiban's life.
-Parthiban, along with his mother, operates a roadside eatery and is romantically involved with Revathy, the owner of a nearby flower shop.
-Shanmugam, a regular customer at Parthiban's eatery, becomes a family friend and offers to provide Parthiban with a loan.
-However, when Parthiban visits Shanmugam to collect the loan sanction letter, he is arrested and falsely accused of Shanmugam's murder, by a police inspector who was harboring a grudge against Parthiban, and frames him for the crime based solely on circumstantial evidence.
-When the inspector humiliates Parthiban's mother, Parthiban retaliates, providing additional evidence for the inspector to subsequently imprison him on murder charges and also falsely implicate Siga's alleged involvement in Shanmugam's murder.
-Inside the prison, Parthiban begins to inquire about Siga.
-However, Siga's associates attack Parthiban and is further brutally assaulted by Mani.
-Parthiban fights back, enraging Siga's supporters, but Siga ultimately intervenes to stop the assault.
+Ismail, sensing a miscarriage of justice, investigates Parthi's fiancé Revathy, who provides insight into Parthi's life.
+Parthi, along with his mother, operates a roadside eatery and is romantically involved with Revathy, the owner of a nearby flower shop.
+Shanmugam, a regular customer at Parthi's eatery, becomes a family friend and offers to give Parthiban a loan.
+However, when Parthi visits Shanmugam to collect the loan sanction letter, he is arrested and falsely accused of Shanmugam's murder by a police inspector who was harbouring a grudge against Parthi and frames him for the crime based solely on circumstantial evidence.
+When the inspector humiliates Parthi's mother, Parthi retaliates, providing additional evidence for the inspector to subsequently imprison him on murder charges and also falsely implicate Siga's alleged involvement in Shanmugam's murder.
+Inside the prison, Parthi begins to inquire about Siga.
+However, Siga's associates attack Parthi, and he is further brutally assaulted by Mani.
+Parthi fights back, enraging Siga's supporters, but Siga ultimately intervenes to stop the assault.